PaoloMazzon/Astro/docs/classes/Tileset.md

 Snaps a hitbox's y coordinate to the nearest colliding space on the bottom.
 The y resulting snapped y-position is returned.

+### copy
+`copy(source, sx, sy, sw, sh, dx, dy)`

+Parameters
+ + `source -> Tileset` Tileset to copy from
+ + `sx -> Num` X position in the source tileset to copy from.
+ + `sy -> Num` Y position in the source tileset to copy from.
+ + `sw -> Num` Number of cells to copy from the source tileset horizontally.
+ + `sh -> Num` Number of cells to copy from the source tileset vertically.
+ + `dx -> Num` X position in this tileset to copy to.
+ + `dy -> Num` Y position in this tileset to copy to.

+`copy(source, x, y)`

+Parameters
+ + `source -> Tileset` Tileset to copy from
+ + `x -> Num` X position in this tileset to copy to.
+ + `y -> Num` Y position in this tileset to copy to.

+Copies a source tileset into this tileset at a specified location. `copy(source, sx, sy, sw, sh, dx, dy)` allows you to choose which specific rectangle of the source tileset you wish to copy from, and the shorter version will simply copy the whole source tileset into a specific spot on this tileset.

 ### collision
 `collision(hitbox, x, y)`